 BFT operates its programs without regard to race, color and national origin.
 To receive additional information on BFT’s discrimination obligations, including our complaint procedures, please contact us at (509) 734-5170.

-View our Current Title VI Program & Limited English Proficiency Plan:
+View our Current Title VI Program & Language Assistance Plan:

-TITLE VI Program Update & Language Assistance Plan DRAFT
+2019 Title VI Program & Language Assistance Plan

 Filing a Title VI Complaint: